 Optometry is the art and science of vision care.
-The School of Optometry offers the Bachelor of Optometry course (3950), the sole course in New South Wales which leads to professional qualification as an optometrist.
-Students may also take out the double degree of Bachelor of Science/Bachelor of Optometry.
+The School of Optometry offers the Bachelór of Optometry course (3950), the sole course in New South Wales which leads to professional qualification as an optometrist.
+Students may also undertake the combined course leading to the award of the degrees of Bachelor of Science Bachelor of Optometry.
 One formal graduate course is offered: the Master of Optometry (8760).